heliolinx/heliolinx/README.md

 However, we do not recommend running `link_planarity` on output from `heliovane`.
 For the present, use only `link_purify` for `heliovane` output: `link_planarity` is expected to work well only on files from `heliolinc`.

 There is no reason to use `heliovane` unless you are trying to detect asteroids interior to Earth's orbit.
 Such asteroids can only be detected at a solar elongation (sun-observer-asteroid angle) of less than 90 degrees.
 Hence, in order to avoid wasting compute time, you should only run `heliovane` on data taken at solar elongations less than 90 degrees.
-Nevertheless, `heliovane` will work correctly and potentially find asteroids at larger solar elongations -- it is simply not likely to offer any advantage over `heliolinc` in that regime.
+This is not to say that `heliovane` will fail at larger solar elongations -- on the contrary, it will work properly and potentially find asteroids there -- but it is not likely to offer any advantage over `heliolinc` in that regime.

 There are many optional arguments to `heliovane` that do not apply to `heliolinc`.
 These are discussed below, after the section on file formats and the descriptions of optional arguments for `make_tracklets`, `heliolinc`, and the post-processing codes.